-The True Cost of Poorly Referral Management
+The True Cost of Poorly Managed Referral Management

-The True Cost of Poorly Referral Management
+The True Cost of Poorly Managed Referral Management

 Referral management is the process of streamlining end-to-end referrals, increasing transparency, and relaying general care to specialized treatment.
 However, poorly managed referrals are a significant obstacle to all these things.